GregoryOrciuch/k3s-rancher-poc/README.md

 3 packets transmitted, 3 received, 0% packet loss, time 2051ms
 rtt min/avg/max/mdev = 0.420/0.446/0.487/0.029 ms
 ```
+You can change in `vi ~/.kube/config` the IP address from the first node to cluster IP.

 Perfect then.
 Let's progress with some verification

 #### DNS verification